-Israeli forces kill unarmed autistic Palestinian man
+Israeli police kill unarmed autistic Palestinian man

 “We must resist the expected cover-up and make sure that the police will sit in jail,” Ayman Odeh, the leader of the main Arab party in parliament, wrote on Twitter.
 “Justice will be done only when the Halak family, their friends and the rest of the Palestinian people know freedom and independence.”

-On social media, some pro-Palestinian activists compared the shooting to this week’s killing of George Floyd, a handcuffed black Minnesota man who pleaded for air as a white police officer pressed a knee on his neck.
-His death has set off violent protests across the U.S.
+On social media, some pro-Palestinian activists compared the shooting to this week’s death of George Floyd, the Minnesota man whose death in police custody has set off violent protests across the U.S.

 Israeli opposition leader Yair Lapid, whose daughter is autistic, said Halak’s death was “heartbreaking.”